A penalty barrier framework for nonconvex constrained optimization: Final remarks

-We proposed an optimization framework for the numerical solution of constrained structure problems in the fully nonconvex setting.
-We went beyond a simple combination of (exact) penalty and barrier approaches by taking a marginalization step, which not only allows us to reduce the problem size but also enables the adoption of generic subsolvers.
+We proposed \pippo{}, an optimization framework for the numerical solution of constrained structured problems in the fully nonconvex setting. \pippo{} combines (exact) penalty and barrier approaches through a marginalization step, which not only preserves the problem size by avoiding auxiliary variables, but also enables the adoption of generic subsolvers.
 In particular, by extending the domain of the subproblems' smooth objective term, the proposed methodology overcomes the need for safeguards within the subsolver and the difficulty of accelerating it, a major drawback of \ipprox{} \cite{demarchi2024interior}.
-Under mild assumptions, our theretical analysis established convergence results on par with those typical for nonconvex nonsmooth optimization.
+Under mild assumptions, our theoretical analysis established convergence results on par with those typical for nonconvex continuous optimization.
 Most notably, all feasible accumulation points are asymptotically KKT optimal.
-We tested our approach numerically with problems arising in data science, studying scalability and the effect of accuracy requirements.
-Furthermore, illustrative examples confirmed the robust behavior on badly formulated problems and degenerate cases.
+We validated and compared our approach numerically with problems arising in data science, studying scalability and the effect of accuracy requirements.
+Furthermore, illustrative examples confirmed the robust behavior of \pippo{} on badly formulated problems and degenerate cases.

-The methodology in this paper could be applied to, and compared with, a combination of barrier and augmented Lagrangian approaches.
+The methodology in this paper could be applied to a combination of barrier and augmented Lagrangian approaches.
 By generating a smoother penalty-barrier term, this strategy could benefit from the more effective performance of subsolvers.
-However, this development comes with the additional challenge of designing suitable updates for the Lagrange multiplier.
+However, this development comes with the additional challenge of designing suitable updates for the Lagrange multipliers.
 Future research may also focus on specializing the proposed framework to classical nonlinear programming, taking advantage of the special structure and linear algebra.
 Finally, mechanisms for rapid infeasibility detection and guaranteed existence of subproblems' solutions should be investigated.